 'Sea of Thieves' Let Me Turn Into a Monster for a Weekend

 My family on my dad’s side are a bunch of nautical nerds.
 They all grew up going to beaches in Rhode Island and skulking around the boat yards year-round, admiring hull shapes and buying throw pillows with anchors on them.
-My uncle was roundly mocked when he bought a small motorboat for joy-riding around Narragansett Bay; my own father has a tiny sailboat in the backyard, ossifying on a trailer while it waits for its day to shine again.
+My uncle was roundly mocked when he bought a small motorboat for joy-riding instead of a proud wave cutting sloop or something; my own father has a tiny sailboat in the backyard, ossifying on a trailer while it waits for its day to shine again.

 When Rare announced Sea of Thieves a while ago, my interest piqued immediately, and with the opportunity to jump into the “final beta” over the weekend I got some of what I always wanted, but also a bunch that I didn’t.